liamondrop/finding-lane-lines-advanced/WRITEUP.md

 ### 1. Projecting the Road Image to Birds-eye View

 The first step of the pipeline for finding lane lines is to transform the image to a birds-eye view of the road.
 We do this by defining `src` and `dst` quadrangles, the first matching as closely as possible to the 3D coordinates of a plane coincident to the road in the image, and the second a projection of that rectangle parallel to the camera plane.
-By defining real valued offsets for the top, upper and lower corners of the image, I empirically came up with values for each of the offsets.
 The code to retrieve the two quadrangles is in the `get_quadrangles()` method of the `LaneDetector` class.

 Next, we undistort the image, using the pre-calculated camera matrix and distortion coefficients, and apply a perspective transform using the `dst` and `src` quadrangles.
 Here is an example snippet of code I used to get the lanes as parallel as possible.